Andrew-Velox/Andrew-Velox/README.md

 ### About Me

  - 👨‍🦱 My name is `Andrew Velox `
- - 🏠 Live in `Rajshasi, Bangladesh `
+ - 🏠 Live in `Dhaka, Bangladesh `
  - 👶🏻 Born in `Rajshahi, Bangladesh`
  - 🌐 Language
-   - 🇧🇩 Bangladeshi
+   - 🇧🇩 Bangla
    - 🇺🇲 English
    - 🇸🇦 Arabic